Computing finite semigroups: Introduction

 The algorithms in this paper only apply to subsemigroups of a regular semigroup.
 However, it would be possible to modify several of these algorithms, including the main one (Algorithm~\ref{algorithm-enumerate}), so that they apply to subsemigroups $S$ of a non-regular semigroup $U$.
 In particular, if it were possible to determine whether a given element was regular or not in $U$, then we could use the data structure for $\R$-classes described in Section~\ref{section-algorithms} for the regular elements, and perform an exhaustive enumeration of $\R$-classes of non-regular elements in $U$.
 Or alternatively, it might be possible to use a combination of the approaches described in this paper and those in \cite{Konieczny1994aa, Lallement1990aa}.
 Such an approach would be possible with, say, semigroups of binary relations.
 It is possible to check that a binary relation is regular as an element of the semigroup of all binary relations in polynomial time; see \cite{Fitz-Gerald1977aa, Schein1976aa}.
 However, we did not yet follow this approach either in the paper or in the \Semigroups package since it is relatively easy to find a transformation representation of a semigroup of binary relations.

 This paper is organised as follows.
 In Section~\ref{section-prerequisites}, we recall some well-known mathematical notions, and establish some notation that is required in subsequent sections.
 In Section~\ref{section-paradigm}, we provide the mathematical basis that proves the validity of the algorithms presented in Sections~\ref{section-algorithms}.
 In Section~\ref{section-special-cases}, we show that transformation semigroups, partial permutation semigroups and inverse semigroups, partition monoids, semigroups of matrices over a finite field, and subsemigroups of finite regular Rees matrix or $0$-matrix semigroups satisfy the conditions from Section~\ref{section-paradigm} and, hence, belong to the class of semigroups with which we can compute efficiently.
 Detailed algorithms are presented as pseudocode in Section~\ref{section-algorithms}, including some remarks about how the main algorithms presented can be simplified in the case of regular and inverse semigroups.
 In Section~\ref{section-examples} we give several detailed examples.
+The final section, Section~\ref{section-benchmarks} is devoted to a discussion of the performance of the algorithms presented herein, and a comparison with the algorithm described in~\cite{Froidure1997aa}.